PX4/PX4-user_guide/en/concept/mixing.md

 ## Control Pipeline

 A particular controller sends a particular normalized force or torque demand (scaled from -1..+1) to the mixer, which then sets individual actuators accordingly.
-The output driver (e.g. UART, UAVCAN or PWM) then scales it to the actuators native units, e.g. a PWM value of 1300.
+The output driver (e.g. UART, CAN or PWM) then scales it to the actuators native units, e.g. a PWM value of 1300.

 ![Mixer Control Pipeline](../../assets/concepts/mermaid_mixer_control_pipeline.png)